yobenajar/ACIAutoTool/README.md

 You can configure multiple Interfaces, EPGs, Static Paths Bindings and a host of other things by simply adding data to a table.
 NB!!
 The setup of this tool is quite heavy, but easy to use once set up.

-Technologies used: 'Ansible', 'Python', ''
+Technologies used: 'Ansible', 'Python', 'Django'

 ## Setup
 ###  Ansible